Electronic manifolds for extrapolative alloy discovery: Results and Discussion

 To rigorously test the physical fidelity of the pseudo-density descriptor, we evaluated the model's ability to extrapolate to the broader chemical space $\mathcal{D}_7$.
 We first established a robust base model trained on a budget of 200 samples from the 4-component domain $\mathcal{D}_4$.
 While the previous section demonstrated that 10 samples suffice for in-domain screening, this larger training budget was employed here to ensure the model fully captures the electronic manifold's topology prior to extrapolation.
 This distinct step allows us to decouple the quality of the descriptor from data scarcity effects during zero-shot testing.
 As shown in Supplementary Figure \ref{fig:supp3}, this base model exhibits non-trivial zero-shot predictive power on the 5-, 6-, and 7-component alloys of $\mathcal{D}_7$ (Mo-Nb-Ta-Ti-V-W-Zr), despite the presence of four elements (Mo, Ta, V, W) never encountered during training.
 This confirms the existence of a transferable electronic manifold.

 However, to achieve high-fidelity quantitative predictions suitable for materials screening, we employed a few-shot domain adaptation strategy.
 The base model was augmented with a minimal batch of 20 actively selected samples from the respective higher-order domains.
 As summarized in Table \ref{tab:extrapolation} and illustrated in Figure \ref{fig:parity567}, this rapid adaptation yields significant predictive accuracy.
 For the 5-component alloys, the model achieves an $R^2$ of 0.85 and a NMAE of 5.54\%.
 As the chemical complexity increases to 7 components, the model maintains a strong correlation ($R^2 = 0.68$) and a low NMAE of 2.87\%.
 Visually confirmed in Figure \ref{fig:extrapolation_parity}, the predictions track the $y=x$ line closely.
-The accompanying uncertainty distribution (Figure \ref{fig:extrapolation_parity}, right panel) shows a peaked distribution of predicted standard deviations, suggesting the model remains well-calibrated during this expansion.
+The accompanying uncertainty distribution (Figure \ref{fig:extrapolation_parity}, right panel) shows a peaked distribution of predicted standard deviations.
+Quantitative calibration on the $\mathcal{D}_7$ test set yields coverage of 43.2\% within $\pm 1\sigma$ and 78.8\% within $\pm 2\sigma$, indicating moderate overconfidence in the extrapolative regime — an expected consequence of predicting outside the training chemical space where the GP posterior uncertainty is governed by prior assumptions rather than observed data.
+Per-complexity calibration improves systematically with chemical complexity: 40.9\%/76.3\% (5-component), 51.6\%/88.0\% (6-component), and 67.3\%/100.0\% (7-component) within $\pm 1\sigma$/$\pm 2\sigma$ respectively, consistent with the unseen-element fraction analysis in Supplementary Figure~\ref{fig:unseen_fraction}.

 This result directly addresses a central limitation of many descriptor-based machine learning approaches in materials science, namely the difficulty of extrapolating beyond the chemical species present in the training set.
 Unlike composition-based descriptors that require explicit knowledge of all constituent elements, the pseudo-density descriptor operates on a transferable electronic packing manifold.
 Because the local valence overlap environments in $\mathcal{D}_7$ structurally resemble those in $\mathcal{D}_4$ (confirmed by the PC-space overlap in Supp.
 Fig. \ref{fig:supp1}), the regression mapping adapts rapidly to the new chemical labels with minimal data.